Card of the Day - 2026-04-21

 Tetley India Ceylon Bookmark

-The fourth largest tea producer, but the third largest tea exporter, in the world, is Ceylon/Sri Lanka.
+Today we are going to look at the fourth largest tea producer, but the third largest tea exporter, in the world, which is Ceylon/Sri Lanka.
 Though they are a relative newcomer, tea only arriving in the country in 1867

 Like Kenya, their tea tends to be dark and strong, but Kenya seems to market theirs better, and is slowly taking over the lion`s share of sales.
 Strange then that if you want to buy Sri Lankan tea, you need to look for the Lion; this is a logo, owned by the Sri Lanka Tea Board, which means the contents are pure tea, meeting regulated standards, and entirely picked and packed within Sri Lanka.